 Marine Rescue NSW Board of Directors

 The Board of Marine Rescue NSW is democratically elected from the organisation’s volunteer membership.
-The Board comprises three Regular Directors, whom the Board appoints following consultation with the Chair and six Regional Directors, elected by eligible members in their respective regions.
+The Board comprises up to two Regular Directors, whom the Board appoints following consultation with the Chair, one Nominated Director from the Premier’s Department, or a Major Sponsor, and six Regional Directors, elected by eligible members in their respective regions.

-Regional Directors: Darcy Henriksen (Northern Rivers), Ray Mazurek (Mid North Coast), Robin Heath (Hunter Central Coast), Kenneth Edwards (Greater Sydney), Keven Marshall ESM (Illawarra) and Glenn Felkin ESM (Monaro).
+Regional Directors: Keith Smith (Northern Rivers), Ray Mazurek ESM (Mid North Coast), Robin Heath (Hunter Central Coast), Peter Steigrad (Greater Sydney), John Samulski CSC (Illawarra) and Caron Parfitt ESM (Monaro).

 Elected